dhbwiewarsessen/dhbwwe-app/Documentation/SoftwareRequirementsSpecification.md

 ## 3.1 Functionality
 This section lists our use cases and elaborates their functionality in the App.
 ### 3.1.1 Register
 A new user is able to create a new User-Account.
 To register the user is asked to provide his or her full name, a username, an email and a password.
+The use case can be found [here](<https://github.com/TvRXVII/DHBWieWarsEssen/blob/master/Documentation/Register/UC%20Register.md>).

 ### 3.1.2 Login
 Already registered users are able to Login by using their username and password.
 Logged in users can create ratings and view all the rating they have already submitted.
+The use case can be found [here](<https://github.com/TvRXVII/DHBWieWarsEssen/blob/master/Documentation/Login/UC%20Login.md>).
 ### 3.1.3 Logout
 A logged in user can log out in order to go back and use the app as a user with fewer privileges.
 Unregistered or not logged in users can not submit ratings.
+The use case can be found [here](<https://github.com/TvRXVII/DHBWieWarsEssen/blob/master/Documentation/Logout/UC%20Logout.md>)
 ### 3.1.4 List Ratings of other Users
 A functionality all users can use.
 It shows all ratings given to a certain meal.
+The use case can be found [here](<https://github.com/TvRXVII/DHBWieWarsEssen/blob/master/Documentation/List%20ratings%20of%20other%20users/UC%20List%20ratings%20of%20other%20users.md>)
 ### 3.1.5 Manage Ratings
 Logged-in users can edit and delete their own ratings.
+The use case can be found [here](<https://github.com/TvRXVII/DHBWieWarsEssen/blob/master/Documentation/Manage%20Rating/UC%20Manage%20Rating.md>)
 ### 3.1.6 Submit Rating to Server
 Logged-in users can submit ratings to meals.
+The use case can be found [here](<>)
 ### 3.1.8 Sort Ratings
 A feature all users can use.
 Sorting ratings by the amount of stars a meal received.
+The use case can be found [here](<>)

 ## 3.2 Usability
 ### 3.2.1 Easy to use